-This case study describes the impact that cultural differences can have on a very large multinational travel organization.
+This case study describes the impact that cultural differences can have on a large multinational (travel) organization.
 It also covers the effect that cultural competence training can have to, ultimately, save time and money.

 In This Article